semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 ```

 **Note:** If you choose to connect multiple pipelines with
-[promotions][promotions], the pipeline name will help you differentiate between
+[promotions][promotions], the pipeline names will help you differentiate between
 them.
 For example, you might have a build phase and a delivery phase.

 ### Defining the agent

 The agent defines the environment in which your CI runs.
 It is a combination of
 a machine type and an operating system image.
-For a project built with Xcode you
+For a project built with Xcode, you
 must use one of the Apple [machine types][machine-types], coupled with a macOS
 image running [Xcode 11][macos-xcode11].